-The following table sets forth information as of December 31, 2021 concerning shares of our Class B Common Stock authorized for issuance under our equity compensation plans.
+The following table sets forth information as of December 31, 2022 concerning shares of our Class B Common Stock authorized for issuance under our equity compensation plans.
 In connection with the Merger, we assumed certain equity compensation plans that have not been approved by our security holders but that were approved by the security holders of Viacom before the Merger.
 No shares of our Class A Common Stock are authorized for issuance under our equity compensation plans.

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders (1) 8,085,261 (2) \$59.25 (3) 37,659,241 (4) Equity compensation plans not approved by security holders (5) 6,220,341 (6) \$68.41 (3) (7) Total: 8,085,261 \$63.85(3) 37,659,241
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders (1) 12,029,279(2) \$57.22 (3) 31,695,052(4) Equity compensation plans not approved by security holders (5) 4,550,223(6) \$62.52 (3) (7) Total: 16,579,502 \$60.18 (3) 31,695,052

-- (1) Equity compensation plans approved by our security holders include the following: our 2009 Long-Term Incentive Plan, our 2000 Stock Option Plan for Outside Directors and our 2015 Equity Plan for Outside Directors. - (2) Consists of outstanding options and restricted stock units, including 216,123 vested restricted stock units for which settlement has been deferred. - (3) The weighted-average exercise price is calculated based solely on the exercise price of outstanding options and does not take into account outstanding restricted stock units, which have no exercise price. - (4) Includes 37,007,559 shares of our Class B Common Stock available for future awards (other than options and stock appreciation rights) under our 2009 Long-Term Incentive Plan and 651,682 shares of Class B Common Stock available for future awards under our 2015 Equity Plan for Outside Directors. - (5) In connection with the Merger, effective December 4, 2019, we assumed the following equity compensation plans that had been approved by Viacom's security holders but have not been approved by our security holders: the Viacom Inc. 2016 Long-Term Management Incentive Plan (the "Viacom LTMIP") and the Viacom Inc. 2011 RSU Plan for Outside Directors, as amended and restated as of January 1, 2016 and as further amended and restated as of October 31, 2016 (the "Viacom Outside Director Plan"). - (6) Consists of outstanding options and restricted stock units, including 156,240 vested restricted stock units for which settlement has been deferred. - (7) In connection with assuming these plans, we assumed the pool of authorized but unissued shares available for future issuances under the Viacom LTMIP and the Viacom Outside Director Plan, as adjusted pursuant to the "Exchange Ratio" (as defined in the Merger Agreement).
-The Viacom LTMIP and the Viacom Outside Director Plan expired on December 31, 2020 and January 1, 2021, respectively, and no shares remain available for future awards thereunder.
+(1) Equity compensation plans approved by our security holders include the following: our 2009 Long-Term Incentive Plan, our 2000 Stock Option Plan for Outside Directors and our 2015 Equity Plan for Outside Directors.

+- (2) Consists of outstanding options and restricted stock units, including 216,312 vested restricted stock units for which settlement has been deferred. - (3) The weighted-average exercise price is calculated based solely on the exercise price of outstanding options and does not take into account outstanding restricted stock units, which have no exercise price. - (4) Includes 31,114,839 shares of our Class B Common Stock available for future awards (other than options and stock appreciation rights) under our 2009 Long-Term Incentive Plan and 580,213 shares of Class B Common Stock available for future awards under our 2015 Equity Plan for Outside Directors. - (5) In connection with the Merger, effective December 4, 2019, we assumed the following equity compensation plans that had been approved by Viacom's security holders but have not been approved by our security holders: the Viacom Inc. 2016 Long-Term Management Incentive Plan (the "Viacom LTIP") and the Viacom Inc. 2011 RSU Plan for Outside Directors, as amended and restated as of January 1, 2016 and as further amended and restated as of October 31, 2016 (the "Viacom Outside Director Plan"). - (6) Consists of outstanding options and restricted stock units, including 150,872 vested restricted stock units for which settlement has been deferred. - (7) In connection with assuming these plans, we assumed the pool of authorized but unissued shares available for future issuances under the Viacom LTIP and the Viacom Outside Director Plan, as adjusted pursuant to the "Exchange Ratio" (as defined in the Agreement and Plan of Merger dated as of August 13, 2019, as amended October 19, 2019, pursuant to which the Merger was effected).
+The Viacom LTIP and the Viacom Outside Director Plan expired on December 31, 2020 and January 1, 2021, respectively, and no shares remain available for future awards thereunder.